Daylily-Zeleen/GD-EOS/README.md

     After compiling, copy the plugin to your Godot Project.
 2. Follow the tutorial [Gradle builds for Andriod](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html), generate an android project at `res://android/build`.
-3. Configurate your android project by following the [Epic Online Services document](https://dev.epicgames.com/docs/epic-online-services/platforms/android#4-add-the-eos-sdk-to-your-android-studio-project).
+3. Configure your android project by following the [Epic Online Services document](https://dev.epicgames.com/docs/epic-online-services/platforms/android#4-add-the-eos-sdk-to-your-android-studio-project).
-   1. Add `SDK/Bin/Android/static-stdc++/aar/eossdk-StaticSTDC-release.aar`, assign its configuration as `implementation`, as dependency to your andoird project.
+   1. Add `SDK/Bin/Android/static-stdc++/aar/eossdk-StaticSTDC-release.aar`, assign its configuration as `implementation`, as dependency to your android project.
-   2. Add other dependencies which requeired by "EOS Andoird SDK".
+   2. Add other dependencies which required by "EOS Andoird SDK".
         At last, the `dependencies` section in `build.gradle` file will like this:

         ```gradle